mindiweik/learning-time/README.md

 # learning-time
 Personal projects practicing things I've recently learned, attempting new things, and sharing my research findings in my quest to learn something new each and every day!
+I mainly use a Macbook Pro and a Raspberry Pi 4 running Raspian.

 *I am a total "newb" who is just trying to learn about new things that interest me!
 Please excuse any incorrect use of terms or language that may arise over time while I learn.
 I intend to cite and link whenever possible.*

+### January 14, 2020
+My time today was spent reviewing some of my JavaScript notes and moving forward with the lessons from "Learn Python the Hard Way" getting through Exercise 12.
+In addition to practicing the other exercises as I continue through, I also spent time learning about making empty files with touch (or new-item for Windows), copying a file with cp, moving files around with mv, and viewing files with the less command.

+> Learn Python the Hard Way - Starting at [Lesson 9](https://learnpythonthehardway.org/book/appendix-a-cli/ex9.html)

 ### January 13, 2020
 The focus today was reading more in *Clean Code*.
 I read chapter 2 which explored much about naming recommendations and suggestions for cleaner code and overall best practices which appears to apply to most every computer language.